• Christmas Recipes

 bread loaf seasoned with paprika, garlic powder, salt, pepper

 Step 6: Brush the bread with the egg.
-Season the top of the bread and place on an oiled baking pan.
+Season the top of the bread with paprika, garlic powder, salt, and pepper, and place it on an oiled baking pan.

 Step 7: Bake in the oven for 30 minutes or until the bread is golden brown.
 Let the bread cool for 5-10 minutes.
 Slice and serve with your favorite marinara sauce!